icon-project/documentation/references/swift-api-references.md

 #### params

-The parameters for SCORE method used for `call` function.
+The input parameters of the SCORE method that will be executed by `call` function.

 ```swift
 func params(_ params: [String: Any]) -> Self